 On an overcast lunchtime, we commenced our total 50km journey.

-I continued following the other Scooty as they were operating google maps on their mobile phone.
+I continued following the other Scooty operating google maps on their mobile phone.
 Though, I understood that the way is simply straight, greenery in the surroundings, and ideal driving conditions.
 Yet, I wanted to follow them…,

 The drive was going pleasant.